 Similar experiments have been conducted in the literature.
 For instance, Aucamp (1993) considers an application of the GOP strategy to the St. Petersburg game and calculates the probability of outperforming a competing strategy.
 It is analyzed how many games are necessary for the GOP to outperform other strategies at a 95% confidence level.
 It is shown that this takes quite a number of games.
-For instance, if the alternative is "do nothing", then it takes the growth optimal betting strategy 87 games.
+For instance, if the alternative is "do nothing" then it takes the growth optimal betting strategy 87 games.
 Making the alternative strategy more competitive (i.e. comparing to a conservative betting strategy) makes the number of games required grow very fast.
 If it takes a long time before the GOP dominates alternative investment strategies, then the argument that one should choose the GOP to maximize the probability of doing better than other portfolios is somewhat weakened.
 Apart from the discussion of whether this property is interesting or not, it requires an unrealistically long time horizon to obtain any high level of confidence.
-In order to be really useful would require the GOP, when calibrated to market data, to outperform, say, an index over a (relatively) short horizon - 10 or 20 years.
+In order to be really useful would require the GOP, when calibrated to market data, to outperform, say an index, over a (relatively) short horizon - say 10 or 20 years.
 In this case, given the absence of a clearly specified utility function it might be useful to consider the GOP strategy.
-Hence, in order to see how long it will take the GOP to outperform a given alternative strategy one needs to conduct a further systematic analysis.
-The analysis needs to be no available results in this direction in the literature.
+Hence, in order to see how long it will take the GOP to outperform a given alternative strategy one need to conduct a further systematic analysis.
+The analysis needs to be conducted in a more realistic model calibrated to actual market data.
+There appear to be no available results in this direction in the literature.